Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 [Geographic Information Systems](https://gis.stackexchange.com/) -For tips on features.

-[Google](https://google.com/) -To search for pictures and relevante data.
+[Google](https://google.com/) -To search for pictures and relevant data.